craitano/picoCTF_2018_writeups/Cryptography/HEEEEEEERES_Johnny.md

 ### Solution:

-For this problem I used John The Ripper (a popular password cracking tool for Unix/Linux).
+For this problem I used John The Ripper, a popular password cracking tool for Unix/Linux.
 After installing it I downloaded given shadow file and ran the comand:

 ```bash
 john shadow